scriptcoded/simple-pdf/README.md

 Let's be real.
 This might not be the library for you.
 Here are a few reasons why.

 - **Slow with images** - Images can be embedded in a PDF in many different ways.
 To ensure that all types of images can be extracted we render the whole PDF and then use [sharp](https://github.com/lovell/sharp) to extract the images from the rendered page.
 This adds extra processing time for pages that contains images (provided that you don't disable image extraction).
-- **New to the game** - This library is brand new and haven't been battle tested yet.
+- **New to the game** - This library is brand new and hasn't been battle tested yet.
 If you're looking for a reliable solution, this library might not be the best choice for you.
 - **No automated testing** - Though I'm working on this 🙃

 ## Examples